Batyoaron/pixelplanet_timelapse_maker/README.md

 # pixelplanet timelapse maker

-Start xy: top Left corners cordinate
+Start xy: top Left corners cordinate (Navigate your mouse to the corner and press "R" to copy it)

 End xy: bottom Right corners cordinate